 “My mother is a fantastic woman,” said Pelé.
 “She’s always cared about my family and my education, and she taught me how to respect people.
 She gave me the opportunity to learn how to respect people.”

 Dona Celeste, who always looked out for her children, saw soccer as both a “dead-end pursuit” and “a sure path to poverty.”
 She wanted Pelé to focus on his studies instead.

 According to Pele, “In those early years, when she caught me playing soccer, she would give me a good verbal lashing.
 And sometimes much worse!”

 His first marriage was with Rosemeri dos Reis Cholbi in 1966.

 They divorced in 1982.
 From 1981 until 1986, he was romantically involved with Xuxa, whom, he aided to become a model.
 Xuxa was only 17-year-old when they started to date.

-Pelé wiped away tears when he remembered his joyful past during his wedding with Assiria Seixas Lemos on April 30, 1994 in the coastal town of Recife, Brazil.
+Pelé wiped away tears when he remembered his joyful past during his wedding with Assiria Seixas Lemos on April 30, 1994, in the coastal town of Recife, Brazil.

 More than 170 state police guarded the couple and 300 guests at the Anglican Episcopal Church.
 It was the second marriage for both.
 She gave birth to twins, Joshua and Celeste.
 They separated in 2008.

-On June 2016, Pele, 75, married Marcia at a small religious ceremony in Guaruja on the coast of Sao Paulo, Brazil.
+In June 2016, Pele, 75, married Marcia at a small religious ceremony in Guaruja on the coast of Sao Paulo, Brazil.

 The retired soccer star has been in a relationship with Marcia for six years before their marriage.

-When it comes to lifestyle, some attribute of Pele can be felt.
-First, he love posing for pictures.
+When it comes to lifestyle, some attributes of Pele can be felt.
+First, he loves posing for pictures.
 Below is a stylish Pelé posing in front of a Mercedes-Benz in 1970.

 Pelé smiles while washing in the bathroom in May 1963.
 He was a media target everywhere he went, becoming the most legendary footballer ever.